 Whether you want to improve your home life, better your workplace, grow personally or professionally, or start a new career, the Certificate in Wholebeing Positive Psychology offers you in-depth study, world-class faculty, and transformative experiences.

 11. Langley Group Institute

-The Langley Group Institute, founded by Sue Langley offers a Diploma of Positive Psychology & Wellbeing in Australia (and New Zealand, UK and Canada with more locations coming soon).
+The Langley Group Institute, founded by Sue Langley offers a Diploma of Positive Psychology & Wellbeing in Australia, New Zealand, the UK, and Canada, with more locations coming soon.